supernova4869/s_mmpbsa/README.md

 # s_mmpbsa
-s_mmpbsa: Supernova's tool of binding free energy calculation for Gromacs trajectory, using molecular mechanics Poisson-Boltzmann surface area (MM/PB-SA) method.
+s_mmpbsa: Supernova's tool of binding free energy calculation for Gromacs trajectory, using molecular mechanics Poisson-Boltzmann surface area (MM-PBSA) method.

 The s_mmpbsa program follows LGPL license, and can be freely used for academic purposes.